 If the context is set to a particular segment, the benchmark is based on the company average (or whatever benchmark has been configured for that segment by the administrator).

 Typically as a manager logging into Peakon viewing your team dashboard, the participation rate will be benchmarked against the company average.

-It’s possible to view a list of employees who have been asked an engagement question within the time for all data window.
+This section on your participation panel relates to the amount of people who have been asked an engagement question within the time for all data window.
 In this case, the engagement question refers to one of the following questions:

 - Question: How likely is it you would recommend [Company Name] as a place to work?

 Additional engagement questions that can be activated: